 Proper market segmentation can have compounding effects on any business’ growth, especially when you consider that 95% of companies struggle with unstructured data (Forbes).
 With no proper data management or B2B consumer insights to power your CX strategies, you are as good as working in the dark.
 If higher conversion rates and exceptional customer experience are your business goals, you need to derive insights from your consumer data, and devoid of a data management strategy, that is just impossible.

 Gartner found that 50% of all marketing decisions lack factual data to back them up.
 The lack of access to evocative business data results in conclusions based purely on hunches instead of factual data.
 This is why you need to give business users access to the data they need to build and validate their customer interaction/experience strategies.
 Unfortunately, it is easier said than done, but it can be done as a business with proper coherence between the IT and relevant teams.
 And must be done.

 Having customer data is one thing – deriving actionable insights from it is another.
 Even the biggest of organizations fail to extract any actionable insights from their B2B databases.
 With a proper B2B data management strategy, you will be able to extract customer insights to engage with your prospects throughout their multi-step customer journey.
 You can also create real-time customized experiences for better engagement.

-There is no denying the fact that enterprise data warehouses (EDW) and data lakes are superb at storing your customer data.
+There is no denying the fact that enterprise data warehouses (EDW) and data lakes are a great option for storing your customer data.
 But the data there remains in an unrefined form, which is of no use to your business growth.
 With robust B2B data management strategies, you can transform the unrefined data into accurate, relevant, and reliant data points.
 These data points can then be used to design marketing campaigns, develop attributes, and orchestrate customer journeys to fuel business growth and achieve business goals.

-For a comprehensive b2b data management strategy or a free data audit, reach out to us.
+For comprehensive b2b data management solutions or a free data audit, reach out to Datamatics Business Solutions Ltd.